AORI Classification | Constraint Selection | Bone Loss Management | Outcomes

 Overview and Epidemiology

-With over 100,000 primary TKAs performed annually in Australia, the burden of revision surgery is substantial.
+With national registries recording over 100,000 primary TKAs annually in high-income settings and far greater volumes worldwide, the burden of revision surgery is substantial.
 Revision TKA is technically demanding, associated with higher complication rates (20-30% vs 5-10% for primary), longer operative times, and inferior functional outcomes.
 Understanding indications, bone loss classification (AORI), and constraint selection is critical for Orthopaedic exam success and clinical practice.

 - Age: Mean 65-70 years at revision (younger than primary)